 Everything I do in my classes is accessible from this page: spinweaveandcut.com/education-home/.
 My education links page should prove useful for arguing why you should be doing this, as will some other pages.
 Definitely check out the Comic Book Project – comicbookproject.org.

-Some books I’d recommend are Matt Madden & Jessica Abel’s Drawing Words & Writing Pictures, and Mastering Comics
+- Matt Madden & Jessica Abel’s Drawing Words & Writing Pictures, and Mastering Comics, also Matt Madden 99 Ways to Tell a Story

 Field testing some comics making texts w my sidekick, seeing what I can incorporate into my classes as my daughter schools me on cartooning.
 Good stuff in each, we have lots of exploring left to do! by @jess_smiley @ToonBooks @Louiestowell & co pic.twitter.com/iobusClzzU